 Your perineum is the area between your vagina and anus.
 Keep the area clean and dry.
 This will help it heal and prevent infection.
 Wash the area gently with soap and water when you bathe or shower.
 Rinse your perineum with warm water after you urinate or have a bowel movement.
-Your healthcare provider may suggest you use a warm sitz bath to help decrease pain.
+A warm sitz bath can help decrease pain.
 To take a sitz bath, fill a bathtub with 4 to 6 inches of warm water.
 You may also use a sitz bath pan that fits inside the toilet.
 Sit in the sitz bath for 20 minutes.
 Do this 2 to 3 times a day, or as directed.
 The warm water can help decrease pain and swelling.

 You will have vaginal discharge, called lochia, after your delivery.
 The lochia is red or dark brown with clots for 1 to 3 days after the birth.
 The amount will decrease and turn pale pink or brown for 3 to 10 days.
 It will turn white or yellow on the 10th or 14th day.
-Lochia is usually gone within 3 weeks.
-Use a sanitary pad rather than a tampon to prevent a vaginal infection.
+Use a sanitary pad instead of a tampon to prevent a vaginal infection.
 You will have lochia for up to 3 weeks after your baby is born.

 Your period may start again within 7 to 9 weeks after your baby is born.
 If you are breastfeeding, it may take longer for your period to start again.
 You can still get pregnant again even though you do not have your monthly period.
 Talk with your healthcare provider about a birth control method if you do not want to get pregnant.